seahyx/pptc-keyence/README.md

 DDNS service is provided by FreeDNS.

-Home router is configured to update its public IP address every 21 days unless otherwise configured.
+Router is configured to update its public IP address every 21 days unless otherwise configured.